 The MK3 VRS comes in two different body types, hatchback and Estate.
 Personally, I think the estate is one of the best looking wagons on the market today.
 It’s the perfect mix of practicality and sportiness without being over the top.
 That’s why I own one.

 Both models benefit from generous leg room and ample luggage space.
-In fact, the estate can boasts a whopping 1740 litres (or 3061 pints! that’s a lot of beer).
+In fact, the estate can boast a whopping 1740 litres (or 3061 pints! that’s a lot of beer).
 Compared to just 1680 litres in the A6 estate, it’s impressive for a car based on the Golf MQB platform.

 Why that fake Exhaust?!